godotengine/godot-docs/getting_started/first_2d_game/index.rst

 **Why start with 2D?**

 3D games are much more complex than 2D ones.
-It would be best if you stick to 2D until you understood the game development process and how to use Godot well.
+It would be best if you stick to 2D until you understand the game development process and how to use Godot well.

 You can find a completed version of this project at this location: